Steven Brian Pennell: Margaret Lynn Finner

 On August 22, 1988, 27-year-old sex worker Margaret Lynn Finner (née Jordan) disappeared.
 A number of witnesses had seen her enter a blue Ford driven by a white male near Route 13.

 About three months later, her body was found by a hunter near the Chesapeake-Delaware Canal.
 Her body was so badly decomposed that the exact cause of death could not be determined, although signs of torture were visible on her remains.
 Finner was identified using dental records.

 Michelle Gordon

-On September 18, Michelle Gordon, a local sex worker known for frequenting Route 40, was seen to enter a blue Ford van associated with Pennell.
+On September 18, 22-year-old Michelle Gordon, a local sex worker known for frequenting Route 40, was seen to enter a blue Ford van associated with Pennell.
 On September 20, her body was found on the rocks in the Chesapeake-Delaware Canal.
 In the autopsy, it was discovered that she had been drugged with cocaine, which had caused her heart to stop while she was being tortured.